leriomaggio/ppml-tutorial/README.md

 # PPML: Machine Learning on Data you cannot see

-Repository for the [tutorial](https://2024.pycon.it/en/submission/ryez) on **Privacy-Preserving Machine Learning** (`PPML`) presented at [PyCon Italia 2024](https://2024.pycon.it)
+Repository for the [tutorial](https://budapestml.hu/2024/en/program/workshopok/privacy-preserving-ml/) on **Privacy-Preserving Machine Learning** (`PPML`) presented at [Budapest ML Forum 2024](https://budapestml.hu/2024/en/)

 ## Intro

+In data science, privacy is crucial.
+As data scientists work with large amounts of personal and sensitive information, protecting this data from misuse and breaches is essential.
+Safeguarding privacy not only respects individuals' rights and builds trust, but also meets ethical and legal constraints.
+For instance, there may be limitations imposed on data _usage_ and _sharing_,  enforcing data to not being moved away from their original silos.

+To circumvent those limitations, emerging approaches have been proposed that consider moving the computation directly to where data lives (_rather than doing the opposite_, ed.), enabling a new paragidm of analysis generally referred to as *Remote data science*.
+Federated Learning (`FL`) is perhaps the most popular one.
+With FL,  models are trained across multiple decentralized nodes, while keeping data localized.

-Privacy guarantees are **the** most crucial requirement when it comes to analyse sensitive data.
-These requirements could be sometimes very stringent, so that it becomes a real barrier for the entire pipeline.
-Reasons for this are manifold, and involve the fact that data could not be _shared_ nor moved from their silos of resident, let alone analysed in their _raw_ form.
-As a result, _data anonymisation techniques_ are sometimes used to generate a sanitised version of the original data.
-However, these techniques alone are not enough to guarantee that privacy will be completely preserved.
-Moreover, the _memoisation_ effect of Deep learning  models could be maliciously exploited to _attack_ the models, and _reconstruct_  sensitive information about samples used in training, even if these information were not originally provided.
+Nonetheless, FL alone is not enough to guarantee that privacy will be completely preserved.
+In fact, the *_memoisation_* effect of machine learning models could be maliciously exploited to *_attack_* the models, and *_reconstruct_*  sensitive information about training data, even if this information is not originally provided.

-*Privacy-preserving machine learning* (PPML) methods hold the promise to overcome all those issues, allowing to train machine learning models with full privacy guarantees.
+**Privacy-preserving machine learning** (PPML) methods hold the promise to overcome all those issues, allowing to train machine learning models with full privacy guarantees.

-This workshop will be mainly organised in **three** main parts.
+This workshop will be organised in *three* main parts.
 In the first part, we will introduce the main threats to data and machine learning models (e.g. _membership inference attack_ ) for privacy.
-In the second part, we will work our way towards  **differential privacy**: what is it, and how this method works, and how differential privacy could be used with Machine learning.
-Lastly, we will conclude the tutorial considering more complex ML scenarios to train Deep learning networks on encrypted data, with specialised _distributed_ settings for **remote analytics**.
+Then, we will introduce differential privacy (`DP`) , its properties, and how DP can be used with Machine learning.
+Lastly, we will considering more complex ML scenarios using encrypted data, with specialised *distributed* settings for **remote analytics**.

 ### Outline

-- **Introduction**: Brief Intro to `PPML` and to the workshop (`10 mins`) [SLIDES](https://speakerdeck.com/leriomaggio/ppml-pyconit24)
+- **Introduction**: Brief Intro to `PPML` and to the workshop

-- **Part 1**: Data and ML models Threats (`45 mins`)
+- **Part 1**: Data and ML models Threats
   - De-identification
   - K-anonimity and limitations
   - ML Model vulnerabilities: Adversarial Examples and _inference attack_

-- **Part 2**: Short Introduction to Differential Privacy (`45 mins`)
+- **Part 2**: Short Introduction to Differential Privacy

   - Intro to Differential Privacy
   - Properties of Differential Privacy
   - DL training with Differential Privacy

-- **Break** (`5 mins`)
+- **Break**

-- **Part 3**: Primer on Remote Data Science & PySyft (`25 mins`)
+- **Part 3**: Primer on Remote Data Science & PySyft
   - Intro to Federated Learning
   - DL training on (Homomorphically) Encrypted Data
   - Remote Data Science using PySyft